Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

+Since the parameters of the proposed segmentation are intuitive and easily interpretable, it is straightforward to select them based on the setup used for \gls{EL} image acquisition.

+Main influence factors that must be considered when choosing the parameters are image resolution and physical properties of the camera lens.

-Generally, the parameters depend on the setup used for \gls{EL} image acquisition.
-The provided parameter values were found to work reliably especially for high resolution \gls{EL} images and standard camera lenses, as in our dataset (\cf, \cref{sec:el-pv-dataset}).
-For low resolution \gls{EL} images, however, the number of pyramid octaves and sublevels will need to be increased, to avoid missing important image details.
-Whereas, tensor voting proximity parameters, on contrary, will need to be lowered, since the width of ridge edges in low resolution images tends to be proportional to the image resolution.
+Provided parameter values were found to work particularly well for high resolution \gls{EL} images and standard camera lenses, as in our dataset (\cf, \cref{sec:el-pv-dataset}).
+For low resolution \gls{EL} images, however, the number of pyramid octaves and sublevels will need to be increased to avoid missing important image details.
+Whereas, tensor voting proximity, on contrary, will need to be lowered, since the width of ridge edges in low resolution images tends to be proportional to the image resolution.
 This immediately affects the size of the 1-D sampling window for determining the Gaussian-based subpixel position of curve points.

-Curve extraction parameters correlate mainly with the field-of-view of the \gls{EL} camera lens.
-In particular for wide angle lenses, the split and merge angles~\(\vartheta_s,\vartheta_m\) must be increased.
+Curve extraction parameters correlate with the field-of-view of the \gls{EL} camera lens.
+In particular for wide angle lenses, the merge angle~\(\vartheta\) must be increased.

 Parabolic curve fit error~\(\rho\) balances between robustness and accuracy of the segmentation result.
-The window size for locally adaptive thresholding used for estimation of solar cell masks correlates both with the resolution of \gls{EL} images, but also with the amount of noise and texture variety in solar cells, \eg due to cracks.
+The window size for locally adaptive thresholding used for estimation of solar cell masks correlates both with the resolution of \gls{EL} images, but also with the amount of noise and texture variety in solar cells, \eg due to cell cracks.